dshawul/Scorpio/Readme.md

 		+ (5 - all_c) * 1000;

-  This type of scoring helps in making progress by prefering 3-men endings over 5-men, cornering losing king, handling special endils lk KBNK etc.
+  This type of scoring helps in making progress by prefering 3-men endings over 5-men, cornering losing king, handling special endings such as KBNK.

 #### Note